Posts

 Ancient Greece - From City-States to the Hellenistic Period

 Ancient Greece was one of the earliest civilizations in the world and the first civilization in Europe.
 This civilization started around the 8 th century BC in modern-day Greece and can be divided into three main periods.
-The Archaic Greek Period started around 800 BC after the Greek Dark Ages and lasted around the 5 th century BC.
+The Archaic Greek Period initiated around 800 BC after the Greek Dark Ages and lasted around the 5 th century BC.
 It was followed by the Greek Classical Period, which lasted around 200 years.
 The last period of Ancient Greek civilization is known as the Hellenistic Period.
 It started in 323 BC after the death of Alexander the Great and lasted till 146 BC.
 The Romans captured Greece after the Battle of Corinth, which initiated the Roman-Greek era .
 Archaic Greek Period The formation of city-states was the main characteristic of this Greek period.
 These city-states were independent in their everyday matters, and bodies of citizens ruled these cities.
-Each city-state had its own social & financial center, fortified area for defense, religious place (templ
+Each city-state had its own social & financial center, fortified area for defense, religious place (te

 Muslim Migration to Madinah - Reasons and Importance